Maine Military and Veteran Benefits

-Application processing time once received is approximately 2 to 3 weeks.
+Application processing time is approximately 2 to 3 weeks.

 Maine Bureau of Veterans' Service State Park Pass Application

-The pass entitles the holder, and the holder's Spouse and Children when accompanied by the holder, to admission free of charge to state parks and historic sites.
+The pass authorizes the Service member, their Spouse and Children, (Spouse and Children must be accompanied by the Service member), free admission to state parks and historic sites.

-Passes are issued for calendar year and may be renewed upon application and verification of continuing eligibility.
+Passes are issued for a calendar year and must be renewed annually.

-Maine Resident Service Member and Dependent Discounted Licenses when Stationed Outside of Maine: Maine military personnel who are on active duty in the U.S. Armed Forces and permanently stationed outside Maine and return to Maine to hunt or fish may purchase a combination hunting and fishing license for $3.00.
-Spouse and dependent Children who reside with that person may obtain a combination license for $20.00 or hunting license for $10.00.
+Maine Resident Service Members and Dependents Discounted Licenses when Stationed Outside of Maine: Maine resident Service members who are on active duty in the U.S. Armed Forces and permanently stationed outside Maine then return to Maine to hunt or fish can purchase a combination hunting and fishing license for $3.00.
+The Spouse and dependent Children that live with the Service member can get a combination license for $20.00 or hunting license for $10.00.

-Non-Resident Service Members and Dependents may Purchase Maine Hunting and Fishing Licenses for Resident Price: Anyone serving in the U.S. Armed Forces and permanently stationed at a military base in Maine (including Spouse and dependent Children if they permanently reside with that person) may purchase a resident license to hunt, trap, or fish.
+Non-Resident Service Members and Dependents may Purchase Maine Hunting and Fishing Licenses for Resident Price: Anyone serving in the U.S. Armed Forces and permanently stationed at a military base in Maine (including Spouse and dependent Children that live with the Service member) may purchase a license to hunt, trap, or fish at resident prices.

-Maine Hunter Safety Course Exemption of Active Duty Military: An active-duty member of the U.S. Armed Forces who is permanently stationed outside of the U.S. and home on leave is exempt from hunter, archery, and crossbow safety course requirements if they can show proof at time of license application that their home state of record is Maine.
+Maine Hunter Safety Course Exemption of Active Duty Military: A resident active duty Service member in the U.S. Armed Forces who is permanently stationed outside of the U.S. and home on leave is exempt from hunter, archery, and crossbow safety course requirements.

 Maine Disabled Veterans Controlled Moose Hunt: The Department of Inland Fisheries and Wildlife has allocated 25 moose hunting permits to disabled Veterans for a Controlled Moose Hunt in Aroostook County.

 This is a one-time hunt.
-If you have ever tagged a moose in this hunt, you are ineligible to participate again.
-Permits will be issued in cooperation with the Department of Defense, Veterans, and Emergency Management.
+If a Veteran ever tagged a moose in this hunt, they are ineligible to participate again.
 The Maine Bureau of Veterans' Services and its partners will provide logistical support to the selected disabled Veterans during their moose hunt.

 To apply or for more information please contact the Maine Bureau of Veterans’ Services at 207-430-6035 or by email to firstname.lastname@example.org.

-If you are a Veteran whose home of record at time of entry into the service was the State of Maine, then the Bureau of Veterans' Services may have a copy of your DD214 (or equivalent) on file.
-The completed application will need to be mailed to Maine Bureau of Veterans' Services for processing.
-Requests generally are responded to within two business days of receipt.
-Maine Bureau of Veterans' Services Records Request Applications
+If you are a Veteran whose home of record was Maine at time of entry into the U.S. Armed Forces, the Maine Bureau of Veterans' Services may have a copy of your DD214 (or equivalent) on file.
+To request copies mail a completed Maine Bureau of Veterans' Services Records Request Applications to the Maine Bureau of Veterans' Services for processing.

-If you entered from another state, then you should visit the website of the National Association of State Directors of Veterans Affairs for a listing of state directors.
-National Association of State Directors of Veterans Affairs Website
+Veterans that entered U.S. Armed Forces from another state should visit the National Association of State Directors of Veterans Affairs Website for a listing of state directors to request a copy.

-The National Archives and Records Administration may also be able to assist in providing you with a copy from the National Personnel Records Center.
-National Archives and Records Administration website
+The National Archives and Records Administration may also have copies of a Veterans military discharge documents.
+National Archives and Records Administration Website

-Maine Honoring Veterans Recognition Program: The State of Maine has established the "Honoring a Veteran" recognition program to honor Maine Veterans for their honorable military service.
-The program honors those that have made the ultimate sacrifice by giving their lives in defense of freedom, those Former POW's as well as those who are still POW's and/or missing, those who were wounded in action and received the Purple Heart, and all of our Veterans who honorably served our great nation and state.
+Maine Honoring Veterans Recognition Program: Maine has established the "Honoring a Veteran" recognition program to honor Maine Veterans for their honorable military service.
+The program specifically honors Service members that died while serving in the U.S. Armed Forces, prisoners of war, recipients of the Purple Heart and Veterans that honorably served.

 Who is eligible for the Maine Honoring Veterans Recognition Program?
-Below is a list of the various State of Maine recognitions that are available:
+Maine offers the following recognition:

-Gold Star Honorable Service Medal - Awarded to the Families of those Service members that have given their lives in defense of freedom since December 7, 1941 in support of combat operations while deployed and their home of record must have been Maine.
+Gold Star Honorable Service Medal - Awarded to the Families of resident Service members that died in support of combat operations.

-Silver Star Honorable Service Medal - Awarded to Veterans that were Former POW's as well as to those Veterans that received the Purple Heart.
-The Veteran must have had an honorable character of service and they must have entered service from Maine or has been living in Maine for 5 years.
+Silver Star Honorable Service Medal - Awarded to resident Veterans that were former prisoners of war or Veterans that received the Purple Heart.
+The Veteran must have received an Honorable Discharge and they must have entered service from Maine or they are a current resident for at least five years.